PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-21-things-to-consider-using-phpfastcgi.markdown

 **Not every application is a suitable candidate to become a FastCGI application.**

 In conventional PHP applications, HTTP requests are nicely separated from each other.
 Web servers handle each HTTP request as a different execution of an application.
 This provides a degree of **safety** and **security**.
-If you choose to run your PHP application as a FastCGI application, you forefit this separation for an increase in performance.
+If you choose to run your PHP application as a FastCGI application, you forefit this for an increase in performance.

 ## Fatal Errors and Exceptions